gnugat-legacy/SoulMeMaybe/doc/03-update.md

 Updating it to the `2.2` version will provide support for autocompletion of the commands.

-## 4) Optimisation
+## 4) Optimization

-Just as described in the `installation` documentation, we need to optimise the autoloading of the dependencies once composer has updated them.
+Just as described in the `installation` documentation, we need to optimize the autoloading of the dependencies once composer has updated them.

-The `Optimising the autoloading...` section of the script will handle it.
+The `Optimizing the autoloading...` section of the script will handle it.